disposab1e/argocd-operator-helm/docs/source/kubernetes/minikube.rst

 Argo CD
 -------

-Install Argo CD from the command line (quick) or when you have the `Administrator Console`_ up and running through a nice web user interface.

 ..
 Note:: This operator shares all `configuration values`_ from the Argo CD Helm Chart.

 .. _configuration values: https://github.com/disposab1e/argocd-operator-helm/blob/master/helm-charts/argo-cd/README.md